-Colleges post estimates of anticipated living expenses online, but you have surely discovered these estimates are not always accurate.
+Colleges and universities post estimates of anticipated living expenses online, but you have surely discovered these estimates aren't always accurate.

 By this point in the year, you and your student have a better idea of what college really costs.
 Now is the time to put this knowledge to use and create a plan for next year.

 Before your freshman left home, you had a rough idea of what a year of higher education would cost.
 You knew the price of tuition, room and board but other expenses weren’t quite as defined.
 Did textbook costs exceed what you expected?
 Did your student spend more on food and entertainment than planned?
 Were travel costs higher than anticipated?

 If you're looking at a budget shortfall because your student is over-spending, whether you provide an allowance or not, you can help them examine where the money is going and identify areas to economize.